stephenwchang/New_or_Used/README.md

 Note: On Windows you will need to give admin access and a login screen will come up.
 You need to give it your PC password to allow Docker to run.

-If you get authorization errors, run `docker logout`
+If you get authorization errors, run `docker logout` and repeat the above steps

 ## Using The Dev Environment Any Other Time

-NOTE: If you need to close the Docker process in terminal at any time you can use either `ctrl + d` or `ctrl + c`

 * Windows Users: To start the container and server run `yarn dev-win` You may need to use Powershell or cmd as opposed to gitbash for some docker stuff.
 * Mac Users: To start the container and server run `yarn dev-osx`